 On the A376 to Exmouth, follow signs to the seafront.
 Drive towards the eastern end of the esplanade and park.
 The Local Nature Reserve lies behind the large sand dunes.

-There is a pay and display car park at The Maer
+There is a pay and display car park opposite The Maer

 Best time to visit